openjdk/jextract/doc/GUIDE.md

 ### Structs & Unions

 Things get a little more complicated for structs and unions.
-For a struct delcaration like
+For a struct declaration like
 this:

 ```c